Pharmaceutical Supply Chain in Ethiopia: Strengthening HR Management and Practice

 Working in close collaboration with the EPSS team and other stakeholders, AIHA is addressing these critical gaps through a variety of targeted, evidence-based capacity-building interventions.
 AIHA is also in the process of recruiting several subject matter experts drawn from the Ethiopia Diaspora, who will be placed within the EPSS HR Directorate to provide on-site technical assistance and mentoring to help bridge gaps in existing human resource capacity.

-Additionally, AIHA is drawing on the human resource and training capacity we’ve already built through our Leadership Incubation Program for Health (LIP-H) to develop strong, effective leaders at EPSS.
+In support of this objective, AIHA is drawing on the human resource and training capacity we’ve already built through our Leadership Incubation Program for Health (LIP-H) to develop strong, effective leaders at EPSS.
+Click here to read a brief overview of the first training session, which was conducted Nov.
+18-22, 2024.

 Twinning Partnership to Build Institutional and Human Resource Capacity